Let's Dream Up A Reason To Stay Bullish - Sharon Will Bring The Eggplant Parm

 Our global financial research team believes the causes of long-term rate decline to be as shown in Figure 5.
 The team believes that rate declines are largely being caused by four factors: 1) disappointment over policy of the Trump administration (pink), 2) geopolitical/political risk outside the US (orange), 3) increased demand for and decreased supply of bonds (yellow), and 4) concerns about slowing US and Chinese economies (grey).

 Our team believes the causes of rising share prices in a phase of declining long-term rates to be as shown in Figure 5 (bottom right).
 The first of these is 1) the "excess liquidity spiral".
 In the absence of risk-off factors, declining long-term rates (with the added impact of a weakening USD) give rise to excess liquidity.
 Pension funds/individuals/insurers strengthen their risk-taking stance to compensate for reduced income from government bonds and the like.
 Strengthening of the risk-taking stance brings about decreases in long-term rates through aggressive acquisition of term risk.
 2) strengthening of the risk taking stance acts to reduce risk premiums required by investors, boosting stock market valuations (P/Es).
 Naturally, 3) a reduced risk-free rate acts to increase P/Es.
-4) USD weakness acts positively on US-listed companies' profits ((NYSEARCA:EPS)).
+4) USD weakness acts positively on US-listed companies' profits [EPS].

 In this way, we see declining rates and USD weakness fostering a Goldilocks market, with moves in search for yield (or capital gain) acting to bolster valuations.